 Undertaking study or research outside of the UK

 It is not normally possible for students in receipt of US loans to undertake any part of their study or research in the US.
 If you will be conducting doctoral-level research that can only be undertaken in the US, and are in the final stages of writing your thesis, please email the US loans team before applying for your loan so that we can assess your eligibility.

-If you are taking part in a study abroad programme, please email the US loans team immediately, as this may affect your eligibility for US federal loans.
+If you are taking part in a programme which involves study abroad, please email the US loans team immediately, as this may affect your eligibility for US federal loans.
 It is important that you contact us at the beginning of your course so that we can advise accordingly, even if you will not be completing study outside of Oxford until a future year of study.